 - Cut out the face shapes for your toddlers and preschoolers.
 We cut out a variety of different shapes that they could then add the features to.

 - Provide a selection of different coloured papers as well as some precut face features.
 A selection of googly eyes of different sizes for the eyeballs and the glue sticks for your toddlers with some safety scissors and then.

 - Let them create.

-Tips for Monster Making with Toddlers
+Tips for Parents for Making Monsters with your Toddlers

-Craft where you can easily clean up.
-T wasn’t able to reach the table sitting on a chair when we made these so instead of strapping her into a high chair she sat on the table top and made the monsters there as you can see from the picture.
+Our youngest wasn’t able to reach the table sitting on a chair when we made these so instead of strapping her into a high chair she sat on the tabletop and made the monsters there as you can see from the picture.

 These monsters were made using the precut face shapes that I provided for the kids to use.
 Although the placement and gluing was all their own work.
-With older toddlers and preschoolers that are using the scissors, you can imagine the difference that there is.
-Expect wonky cuts and random shapes that is part of their skill development.
+With older toddlers and preschoolers that are using scissors, you can imagine the difference that there is.
+Expect wonky cuts and random shapes that is all part of their skill development.